 Step 2.
 Educate Yourself

-Your efforts to make broad changes will have more credibility and influence with other systems if you are very familiar with what the problem is, how the agency in question works, how other organizations are affected by the issue, and how it might be resolved.
+Your efforts to make broad changes will have more credibility and influence with other systems if you are very familiar with the barriers in providing meaningful language access, pointing out opportunities where language access can be easily implemented, and ways others can help and/or benefit from language access.

 Who else should be involved?